DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 "A claim" is nothing more than an asserted statement.
 For example, "the sky is clear" is a claim.
 A JWT wraps up a set of one or more claims, with a digital signature.

+There are some "standard" claim names with well-known meanings.
 The system or participant that creates the JWT is called "the issuer" (iss).
-JWT _can be_ issued with the intention that they are decoded and read by a particular system, known as "the audience" (aud).
+JWT _can_ include an assertion about the intended reader of the JWT - via  "the audience" claim (aud).
 The JWT specification also provides a way to designate the valid times for a token - the issued-at time (iat), the not-before time (nbf), and the expiry time (exp).
 The times are all expressed in seconds-since-epoch.

 Typically, JWT are issued about a person or system, known as "the subject" (sub).
 Accordingly, claims are most often about systems or people, rather than the